vawser/Smithbox/README.md

 - Model Editor: a model editor for viewing and editing models.
 Similar to the FLVER Editor.
 - Text Editor: an editor for editing text localization.
 - Gparam Editor: an editor for quickly creating and editing GPARAM files.
-- Time Act Editor: an editor for editing TAE files, which control the events that occur during animations.
 - Texture Viewer: a simple to use viewer for looking and extracting textures.
-- Behavior Editor: a editor for behaviors (ER and NR projects only).
-- Material Editor: a editor for MTD and MATBIN files.

 ## Links
 Smithbox is a fork of the [DSMapStudio repository](https://github.com/soulsmods/DSMapStudio)